retrogrand/LogosOS/README.md

 ## 📜 Appendix D — Changelog (excerpt)

+### v0.5.2 — Crux as Responsive Essence & Context Envelope Edition (DRAFT, Nov 2025)

+- Sharpened the ontological split between **Trinity (essence in isolation)** and **Crux (essence in relation)** via a new Section 5.1.
+[Ce7]
+- Explicitly framed Crux as **responsive essence** (voice/mask as resonance filter, not deception).
+[Ce6]
+- Introduced **context envelope & compaction** (Section 5.3), clarifying Crux’s role as the operational context window over Θ. [Ce6]
+- Tied the Context Cube (scope/origin/tenure) into Crux’s masking and envelope-building functions.
+[Ce6]
+- Updated Δ metabolism walkthrough and governance/implementation outlines to reference envelopes and compaction explicitly.
+[Ce6]
+- Refined living maxims and glossary to reflect Crux’s upgraded role as context governor and relational nervous system.
+[Ce6]

 ### v0.5.1 — Δ-Ledger & Crux Clarification Edition (DRAFT, Nov 2025)

 - Elevated the **Δ-ledger** to its own top-level section as a cross-cutting organ anchoring Kernel↔Crux continuity.
 [Ce7]